virtual-labs/exp-design-ultrasonic-sensors-coep/experiment/aim.md

 ### Aim
-Understand working of ultrasonic sensor and its application for level measurement.
+Understand working of ultrasonic sensor and its application for level measurement

-### Objective
+### Objectives
 - Understand working of ultrasonic sensor
 - Configure ultrasonic sensor design parameters
 - Calculate ultrasonic sensor time of flight